L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 While L-1 visa holders are allowed to renew their status, the overall period of stay is a maximum of seven years for L-1A holders (L-1B holders can only stay for a maximum of five years).
 This is the three-year initial period plus every other added year in the extension request.
 Once you have reached the seven-year validity period and you still want to continue living and working in the U.S. with an L-1 visa, you will need to reapply for a new visa.

-This means that you will need to leave the United States and work abroad for at least one year to be qualified to request another L-1 petition.
+This means that you must leave the United States and work abroad for at least one year to be qualified to request another L-1 petition.
 Reapplying for an L-1 visa will require the same procedure as the original process.
 However, instead of exhausting your entire seven-year validity period and risk being out of status, you can apply for an employment-based green card for L-1 holders, which will afford you the opportunity of permanent residency in the United States.

 Check out this guide on L-1 Visa Process for Dependents.